 In this laparoscopic surgery small incisions are made in the abdomen to allow surgical instruments to be inserted.
 The stomach volume is reduced to approximately 20-40 cc.
 The small intestine is attached to the reduced stomach pouch.
 Thus, the amount of food that the patient can eat decreases and the absorption path is shortened.

-Since most of the stomach, duodenum and the first part of the small intestine (jejenum) are bypassed, the absorption of edible foods (especially high-calorie sugary foods) is prevented.
+Since most of the stomach, duodenum (first part of the small intestine) and the middle part of the small intestine (jejunum) are bypassed, the absorption of digestive foods (especially high-calorie sugary foods) is prevented.

 © All rights reserved.
 Namık Yılmaz, Md - 2021